 This means that when a Kajabi customer uses the services to process data, the Standard Contractual Clauses (SCCs) will apply.

-Kajabi's DPA automatically becomes part of your agreement with us effective September 27, 2021.
+Kajabi's DPA automatically becomes part of your agreement with us effective as of September 27, 2021.
 Click here to access Kajabi's Data Processing Addendum.

 Cookies and Privacy

-It is important to understand that cookies are a necessary part in website functionality as well as a source of privacy concern and a potential security risk if used maliciously or incorrectly represented on your site.
+It is important to understand that cookies are a necessary part of website functionality as well as a source of privacy concern and a potential security risk if used maliciously or if incorrectly represented on your site.

-It is important to note that in some regions such as the EEA (European Economic Area; EU, Norway, Iceland and Liechtenstein), Canada and Australia, Cookie Consent is required prior to collecting data.
+It is important to note that in some regions such as the EEA (European Economic Area), Canada, and Australia, Cookie Consent is required prior to collecting data.
+You must provide an individual with the opportunity to opt-in, rather than an opt-out functionality.

 If you are in that category, additional updates to your script may need to be implemented.